Stratehm/stratum-proxy/README.md

 Once your OS is setup on the Raspberry Pi, perform the following (replace the version number with the last available: https://github.com/Stratehm/stratum-proxy/releases):

 1. Install JDK onto the Raspberry Pi
-`sudo apt-get update && sudo apt-get install oracle-java7-jdk`
+<br/>`sudo apt-get update && sudo apt-get install oracle-java7-jdk`

 2. Download stratum-proxy to the /opt folder
 `cd /opt`